SgtVincent/RoboScript/README.md

 - [MoveIt](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html): Full-stack library for robot mobile manipulation: planning, manipulation, perception, kinematics, control.
 - Code As Policies dependencies.

+### Download and Install mamba (Recommended)
+You should download the mamba package manager to install the dependencies.
+Mamba is a faster version of conda, which is used to install the C++/python/ROS dependencies in this project.

+Please also disable your previously installed (if any, comment out the conda init scritps in ~/.bashrc or ~/.zshrc) conda environment and initialize the conda environment with `conda init` with mamba installation.
+See [miniforge](https://github.com/conda-forge/miniforge#mambaforge) for download and initialization.

 ### Install ROS environment with Robostack (Recommended)